By: Stephanie Kirby

 Rescuing a loved one from danger is a noble thing.
 Or is it?
-At some point, the noble deed turns into a pattern of making it easy for the person to continue seeking danger.
-When co-dependency takes over a relationship, all your best intentions mean very little.
-Despite your valiant efforts, you just can't accomplish what you hope for.
-Instead, you suffer while your loved one continues in their self-destructive ways.
-When you understand what co-dependency is and learn how to change your codependent behaviors, you open yourself to better ways of being there for yourself and the ones you love.
+At some point, the noble deed may turn into a pattern of making it easy for the person to continue seeking danger.
+When codependency takes over a relationship, all your best intentions mean very little.
+Despite your valiant efforts, it may be challenging to accomplish what you hope for.
+Instead, your loved one may be inclined to continue in their self-destructive ways.
+When you understand what co-dependency is and learn how to change your codependent behaviors, you can open yourself to better ways of being there for yourself and the ones you love.

-Co-dependency is an unhealthy pattern of behaviors learned in a dysfunctional family.
-When you're codependent, it's very hard to have a satisfying relationship.
-Sometimes called relationship addiction, co-dependency often involves holding onto a relationship even when you're emotionally or physically abused.
-You do whatever you can to keep that other person in your life and try your hardest to help them be their best, whether that means you want them to stop using drugs or alcohol or change some other behavior.
+Codependency is an unhealthy pattern of behaviors learned from dysfunctional relationships, often dysfunctional families.
+When someone is codependent, it's very hard to be part of a satisfying relationship.
+Sometimes called relationship addiction, codependency often involves holding onto a relationship even when you're emotionally or physically abused.
+It can mean doing whatever you can to keep someone in your life and trying your hardest to help them be their best, whether that means you want them to stop using drugs or alcohol, or change some other behavior.

 Who Might Be Codependent

-At first, the term codependent was used to describe a person in a relationship with someone with a chemical addiction.
-People with close ties to an alcoholic or drug addict can easily become codependent.
-However, people associated with someone who has other destructive habits may be co-dependent, too.
+At first, the term codependency was used to describe a person in a relationship with someone with a chemical addiction.
+People with close ties to an alcoholic or drug addict are susceptible to codependency.
+However, people associated with someone who has other destructive habits may be codependent, too.
 For example, the loved one of someone with a physical or mental illness, gambling addiction, food addiction, and other behavior patterns may also be codependent.
-In fact, anyone who comes from a dysfunctional home and carries on these behavior patterns can have codependent relationships.
+A person who comes from a dysfunctional home and carries on these behavior patterns can be more inclined to develop codependency.

-Co-dependency doesn't just crop up out of thin air.
-It's a learned pattern of behavior, typically learned in childhood from older family members.
-Dysfunctional families are the breeding ground of codependency.
-When family members deny or ignore your fear, anger, shame or pain, you suffer all the more.
+Codependency doesn't happen for no reason.
+Codependency is a learned pattern of behavior, typically learned in childhood from older family members.
+Dysfunctional families are a common source of codependency.
+When family members deny or ignore your fear, anger, shame, or pain, it may harm you even more.

-No one is emotionally available to help you deal with your feelings.
-Perhaps they have an addiction, maybe there's abuse in the home, or maybe they have a physical or mental illness that they aren't dealing with well.
+In households with codependency, no one is emotionally available to help you deal with your feelings.
+Perhaps they have an addiction, maybe there's abuse in the home, or maybe they have a physical or mental illness that they aren't managing well.
 No matter what the reason, your only guidance on how to behave comes from the unhealthy role models in your family.
-Once you learn those behaviors, it can become extremely challenging to change them.
+Once you learn those behaviors of codependency, it can become challenging to change them.

-If you're codependent, you probably have other issues behind that condition.
+If you're codependent, you may have other issues behind that condition.
 These issues make it easy for you to fall into a habit of codependency:

 - Feelings of being responsible for the actions of others.